Do Alocasia Like Humidity? (Ideal Humidity+How To Maintain)

 Relocating the plant is a good way to increase the humidity levels around it.

-You can move your Alocasia to the bathroom, kitchen, or basement as these rooms have higher humidity levels than most other rooms of the house.
+You can move your Alocasia to the bathroom, kitchen, or basement, as these rooms have higher humidity levels than most other house rooms.

 However, if you opt for this method, you need to ensure that the plant gets all the appropriate conditions in these rooms before you relocate it.